 By the week prior to October 27th I had worked through Wave III (the third set of three CDs) in the full six Wave sets of the Gateway Voyage course.
 This is when things began to happen for me.
-By this time in the series one has only been introduced to Focus 12.
-I think at this point it is best to not say too much about what focus levels pertain to.
+By this point in the series one has only been introduced to Focus 12.
+I think it is best to not say too much about what focus levels pertain to at this time.

-Once into focus 12 at that time there were a number of experiences that were just so impossibly incredible and vividly clear that I realized I had to start writing notes about what was happening.
+Once into focus 12 there were a number of experiences that were just so impossibly incredible and vividly clear that I realized I had to start writing notes about what was happening.
 With these experiences came the very difficult adjustment to recognizing there are other realities besides our own and this began to test my mental and emotional framework so to speak.

 As an aside I encourage anyone going through this process to write notes about their experiences.
-In the process of writing one recalls more details about the experience; equally important, one may recognize in hind-sight, when reading one’s notes, that there may be linkages, important themes, or hidden meaning in one’s notes that may further elucidate the experiences later in time.
+In the process of writing one recalls more details about the experience; equally important is that what one may recognize in hind-sight while reading one’s notes.
+There may be linkages, important themes, or hidden meaning in one’s notes that may further elucidate the experiences later in time.